Brand Measurement Case Studies

 Higher Than All DR

-Marathon’s brand holdout generated a higher incremental return than every DR tactic they ran incrementality studies against.
-Four independent tests — Marathon holdout, Meta test, two CTV lift studies.
+The Marathon-measured brand holdout showed a higher incremental return than every DR tactic they ran incrementality studies against.
+Four independent tests — the Marathon brand holdout, one in-platform DR incrementality test, two CTV lift studies.
 Brand outperformed DR across the board.

 Weeks 1–2